SiebertT/EnterpriseLinux2017/report/Task 04 Router/Report Router.md

 7. Enter `ftp://172.16.0.11/` in the browser.
 You should be prompted for login.
 Log in with credentials and check if the policies are in place by accessing the shares.
 If you log in with the admin _Siebert_ you should be able to access all shares except for the 'Management' share.

-## Procedure/Documentation Task 03 - Fileshare
+## Procedure/Documentation Task 04 -  Router
 My documentation and code is written down in the [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/Task%2004%20Router/cheat-sheet%20Router.md)

 For this task, the following steps were taken: